ci4rail/docs/docs/user-docs/_drafts/example.md

     btn_class: "btn--primary"

 gallery:
-  - url: /user-docs/images/sensors-converters/ses01-3d-model.png
+  - url: /user-docs/images/drafts/ses01-3d-model.png
-    image_path: /user-docs/images/sensors-converters/ses01-3d-model.png
+    image_path: /user-docs/images/drafts/ses01-3d-model.png
     alt: "alternative description 1 if image not found"
     title: "Image 1 title caption"
   - url: /user-manual/edge-solutions/moducop/
-    image_path: /user-docs/images/moducop/photo.png
+    image_path: /user-docs/images/drafts/photo.png
     alt: "alternative description 2 if image not found"
     title: "Image 2 title caption"
   - url: /user-manual/edgefarm/
-    image_path: /user-docs/images/edgefarm/orange-cloud.jpg
+    image_path: /user-docs/images/drafts/orange-cloud.jpg
     alt: "alternative description 3 if image not found"
     title: "Image 3 title caption"
 ---

 This example documentation file shows how different formatting can be established in this template.
 Some formatting is usual [markdown syntax](#general-markdown-usage), but some [template specific formatting](#jekyll-template-specific) is possible.
-In addition, some topics can be realized in [both ways](#markdown-vs-template-specific).
+In addition, some topics can be done in [both ways](#markdown-vs-template-specific).
+Have a look at the [raw file on github](https://raw.githubusercontent.com/ci4rail/docs/main/docs/user-docs/_drafts/example.md) to see how this page is implemented.

 # General Markdown Usage